 - If you establish a set time every day (say: right after lunch) that your kids get to watch a show and explain that’s the only time, they’ll learn not to ask for media throughout the day.
 Because they’ll know to expect it right after lunch.
 (If you have older kids, make this announcement and try it!
 I bet it’ll take less than a month to be their new normal.)

 Establishing a predictable routine by sleep training your newborn from birth will make your baby so much happier.

 What do you have to lose by trying it!? 🙂

-I love connecting with people in the comment section below and in my email.
+I love connecting with readers via email.
 So feel free to get in touch!